Strompy/practice_challenges/advent_of_code/day_2/day_2_prompt.md

 * Range for the number, it should be easy to create and easy to check if the count is within
 * Hash for the inputs.
 I need the policy and the passwords together and accessed at the same time.
 Iterating through the hash will easily give me both.
 And I have to check each input, so there is no unnecessary loss of efficiency by iterating

+* Had to pivot from the hash, my readlines to hash method was not converting all the lines into hashes for some reason, I was only getting 780 some lines converted.
+Now the method converts each into a array of pairs.

 ### Write out a few lines of initial pseudocode: (mid-level design, NOT REAL CODE)
 Take inputs and convert to hash with the policy as the key and the password as the value Iterate through that hash